This page: | Website Features | Student Assignments | Graduate Student Learning

 - See KVM for a sample member profile with a list of Notes in the right sidebar (remember to log-in before clicking a profile link).

 - Every bibliography record supports any number of Public Notes to display annotations by members (or reviewed by members).
 These Notes are visible to the public.
-At any point during the semester, after student and then Instructor review, Members-only Notes might be made public.
+At any point during the semester, after an iterative process of student review and then Instructor review, Members-only Notes might be made public.
 That is, you as the instructor, after review, might submit content in the students' names as Public Notes during, or at the end of, the semester.
 Thus student content originally written for Members-only Notes might after several iterative revisions make its way into Public Notes, of enduring benefit to all.
-(To convert a Members-only Note to a Public Note, change its type to "Public" and send us an email to let us know we should activate it.)
+To convert a Members-only Note to a Public Note, change its type to "Public" and send us an email to let us know we should activate it.

 - Ask students to create synopses or outlines of bibliographic items.
 Initially, these might be posted for discussion in Members-only Notes, which might later (after instructor review) be placed in the public "Synopsis/Outline" field.
 See #1983-418b for an example of a record containing text in this field.
 You could determine your own guidelines for how in-depth the synoptic outline should be.
+In general, it will go beyond the actual headings and subheadings printed in the work.
+(Printed headings are indicated in the Contents field instead of the Synopsis/Outline field.)
 You might either assign one title per student, or make it a group or class project devoted to outlining a single work that plays a central role in the course.